 Vasectomy works by preventing sperm from reaching your penis during ejaculation.

 Sperm is made inside of your testicles.
 After leaving the testicles, the sperm travels through an organ called the epididymis where it can mature.
-At the time of ejaculation, sperm travels out of the epididymis though a long tube called the vas deferens into the urethra where it is then mixed with fluid from the prostate and semenal vesicles to create semen.
+At the time of ejaculation, sperm travels out of the epididymis through a long tube called the vas deferens into the urethra where it is then mixed with fluid from the prostate and semenal vesicles to create semen.
 The semen is then propelled out of the urethra via rhythmic contractions of the muscles around the penis and perineum during orgasm.

 Many men are concerned about a vasectomy procedure because they have heard from a friend or read on the internet that it may cause erectile dysfunction or that they will not ejaculate after the procedure.
 A vasectomy procedure certainly does not cause damage to the nerves that initiate erections or cause injury to the erectile bodies.
 Erectile dysfunction is simply not a known complication of vasectomy.
 Also, a vasectomy procedure does not lead to decreased ejaculatory volume.
 Only a minute portion of the volume of semen in the ejaculate is contributed to by sperm from the testicles.
-Greater that 99% of the semen volume is from the semenal vesicles and prostate and the path for these fluids is not altered by a vasectomy.
-The volume, color and consistency of semen is not altered by a vasectomy procedure.
+Greater than 99% of the semen volume is from the semenal vesicles and prostate and the path for these fluids is not altered by a vasectomy.
+The volume, color, and consistency of semen are not altered by a vasectomy procedure.

-Additionally, some patients report that they have heard that a vasectomy procedure may increase their risk for developing prostate cancer.
+Additionally, some patients report that they have heard that a vasectomy procedure may increase their risk of developing prostate cancer.
 There is no literature making this connection with statistically significant data and recent studies addressing this concern have shown no connection with vasectomy procedure and prostate cancer.